onap/vnfrqts-requirements/docs/Chapter4.rst

 requires it.
 A Heat template is used to create or deploy a Heat stack.
 Therefore, a module is also equivalent to a Heat Stack.

+* R-xxxxx The VNF **MUST** have a corresponding environment file for given YAML file.

 However, there are cases where a module maybe composed of more than one Heat stack and/or more than one YAML file.